Dr Emma Blakey

 Executive functions are the set of high-level cognitive skills underpinning controlled and goal-directed thinking.
 I am interested in understanding how executive functions develop, how they underpin school readiness and how their development can be best supported.
 I am particularly interested in understanding how executive functions develop in toddlers and preschoolers and why executive functions vary along the socio-economic spectrum.
 I use experimental, cross-sectional, longitudinal and training study designs in my research.
 In collaboration with the ABCD lab at the University of Alberta we have also been using ERP methods to examine the neural correlates of early executive function development.

 If you would like to take part in our studies with your child, please see the Sheffield Cognitive Development Research Group page and volunteer.

 Additional Research Interests:

 Temporal Cognition: Our experience of time is notably subjective: it can vary depending on how we are feeling and the situation we are in.
-As part of my post-doctoral work at Cardiff University, I worked with Marc Buehner, Emma Tecwyn, Teresa McCormack, David Lagnado, Christoph Hoerl and Sara Lorimer I have been examining how causal beliefs influence children’s and adult’s experience of time.
+As part of my post-doctoral work at Cardiff University, I worked with Marc Buehner, Emma Tecwyn, Teresa McCormack, David Lagnado, Christoph Hoerl and Sara Lorimer to examine how causal beliefs influence children’s and adult’s experience of time.
 There is an established finding in adults that events are perceived as occurring earlier in time when they are caused compared to when they are not caused.
 This is known as ‘temporal binding.’
 We have been examining the nature of temporal binding through development.
 You can read our article on this here, and see a video explaining this work here.

 Understanding ASMR: With Giulia Poerio, Tom Hostler and Theresa Veltri we have been studying the affective and physiological characteristics of Autonomous Sensory Meridian Response (ASMR) or “head tingles.”
 You can read more about our research in our article here and in the news here.